Finding a Top Financial Advisor Firm in Arkansas

 Barry M. Corkern & Co. is a Little Rock-based firm that has more than $125 million in assets under management.
-The fee-only firm has one advisor on staff who is certified financial planner (CFP).
+The fee-only firm has one advisor on staff who is certified financial planner (CFP) and an accredited investment fiduciary auditor (AIFA).
 Though there is only one advisor, the firm does have a portfolio assistant who helps with servicing clients.

 The firm does business with exclusively high-net-worth individuals.
 It also advises a small number of pension plans, charitable organizations and other corporations.
 There is no minimum investment required for clients to use Corkern’s services.

 Barry M. Corkern & Co. was founded in 1982.
 It is wholly owned by Barry M. Corkern, who is also the only advisor at the firm and serves as president.
 Corkern is also the founding president of the Arkansas Chapter of the Financial Planning Association (FPA).